 The Design Museum offers workshops, drama performances and free exhibition access to our Mars and Designs of the Year gallery for schools taking part in the Creative Quarter.
 Book online.

 How do you tell stories with museum objects?
 Find out how designers and exhibition creators craft beautiful, fascinating exhibitions with a series of tours at the Science Museum.
-How does Mathematics: The Winton Gallery, designed in collaboration with Zaha Hadid Architects, bring maths to life?
-And where do you start when you want to explore 500 years history in our brand new Medicine Galleries?
+Join a member of the Design team in Mathematics: The Winton Gallery and find out what it was like to work in collaboration with Zaha Hadid Architects to bring maths to life.

 Try your hand at a few of the many creative careers available within The Royal Parks in our two hour Creative Quarter sessions.
 Meet and quiz professionals in their fields, be the next Henry Moore through the medium of sculpture, then design and pitch a new playground to the team.
 Free and available for up to 30 students per session, please email firstname.lastname@example.org to book